 - Tasmanian Devil

-Hopefully this has shed some light on why the Maine Coon is actually a nocturnal creature and in fact all cats are.
-We obviously don’t see this behavior as we tend to keep them awake during the day by playing with them during the day so they are most likely too tired to go out hunting at night 🙂
+The Maine Coon can be a nocturnal or crepuscular creature, as can all cats.
+We don’t see this behavior as we tend to keep them awake during the day by playing with them so they are most likely too tired to go out hunting at night.

-A young Maine Coon though, given the opportunity, will spend more time than you probably realize out at night, hunting.
-If your cat doesn’t have the opportunity to go outside you need to make sure you’re spending a lot of time with them playing.
+A young Maine Coon, given the opportunity, would spend more time than you probably realize out at night, hunting.
+If your cat doesn’t have the opportunity to go outside, make sure you play with it as much as possible to satisfy its natural hunting urges.

-Their backside will do a special wiggle and they’ll push off from their hind legs, jumping on the prey (err string) in a fraction of a second.
-Their reflexes are a lot quicker than mine, I have the scratches all over my hands to prove it!
+Its backside will do a special wiggle and it’ll push off from its hind legs, jumping on the prey (err string) in a fraction of a second.